-Sagging upper eyelids, dark circles under the eyes, and under-eye bags can make you look tired and old.
-Eyelid surgery, also known as blepharoplasty, at my Brentwood practice is the ultimate solution for my patients’ droopy and baggy eyelids.
+If you have sagging upper eyelids, dark circles under the eyes, or under-eye bags, it can make you look tired and older than you feel.
+Eyelid surgery, also known as blepharoplasty, can be an excellent solution.

-What Is the Benefit of Blepharoplasty?
+What Are the Benefits of Blepharoplasty?

-How Do I Prepare for Upper or Lower Eyelid Surgery?
+How Do I Prepare for Blepharoplasty?